wdhudiekou/IRFS/README.md

 ## Get start
+Firstly, you need to download the pretrained model of [ResNet-34](https://drive.google.com/drive/folders/1vOaToFPI74Uv8Ok7C88zjaOat9wR8dwd) and put it into folder './pretrained/'.
 1. You can implement the interactive training of image fusion and SOD.
 Please check the dataset paths in train_Inter_IR_FSOD.py, and then run:
     ```python
        cd ./Trainer